Frequently Asked Questions

 What are the key features of Hygraph?

-Key features include a GraphQL-first API, custom content modeling, content federation, built-in localization, high-performance delivery via global CDN and caching, role-based access control, and enterprise-grade security and compliance (GDPR, CCPA, ISO 27001, SOC 2).
+Key features of Hygraph include a GraphQL-first API for precise content querying, custom content modeling, content federation to unify multiple sources, built-in localization for multi-language content, high-performance delivery via a global CDN with caching, role-based access control (RBAC), and enterprise-grade security and compliance (GDPR, CCPA, ISO 27001, SOC 2).
+Note: Hygraph requires users to handle frontend rendering separately, which may not suit teams seeking a built-in page builder.
+Source.

 Does Hygraph support content federation?

 Yes, Hygraph supports content federation, allowing integration of multiple content sources into a unified GraphQL API without additional middleware.
-This is ideal for enterprise-level applications and multilingual projects.
-Learn more.
+This is especially useful for enterprise-level applications, multilingual content, or projects with complex content relationships.
+Note: Teams unfamiliar with GraphQL may face a learning curve.
+Source.

 What security and compliance certifications does Hygraph have?